valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 <details>
     <summary>
-or, you can also compile it yourself for your platform (click to expand the instructions).
+You can also compile it yourself for your platform (click to expand the instructions).
     </summary>

 ```sh